France blames Spanghero bosses as UK probes horsemeat warning

 Spanghero had its license revoked for the duration of the probe after French officials said it must have known it was buying horsemeat, which is cheaper and carries a different customs code when delivered in frozen blocks.

-The company’s President Barthelemy Aguerre struck back at accusations on Friday, saying the government had been too quick to point the finger.
+The firm’s president Barthelemy Aguerre struck back at accusations on Friday, saying the government had been too quick to point the finger.